colobot/colobot/docs/TEXT_RENDERING_AND_HIPDI.md

 Fonts were too small to read on HiDPI (4K+) displays, causing:
 - Text cutoff when scaling up
-- SIGFPE crashes when maximizing windows or opening SatCom
+- SIGFPE crashes when maximizing windows and opening SatCom in HiDPI displays
 - Poor user experience on high-resolution monitors

 ## Solution Architecture